 If you find that a graded course component has not been properly graded, you may consider asking your instructor for a reassessment of that piece of work.Students may be required to submit written rationale to the Instructor, explaining why they believe the work deserves a higher grade.

 If students request partial reassessment, the Chair/Director will determine if such a partial reassessment is appropriate.
-For a graded course component in Graduate courses, partial reassessment is not permitted.
+In Graduate courses, partial reassessment is not permitted for a graded course component.

-where the GA/TA reviews the graded work and their reassessment results in a different grade they must advise the Instructor and provide the rationale fr their decision.
+Where the GA/TA reviews the graded work and their reassessment results in a different grade they must advise the Instructor and provide the rationale for their decision.

 If you do not believe your instructors’ reassessment of your academic work was done fairly or you have not heard back from your instructor regarding your request for reassessment within ten (10) business days, or if you do not feel comfortable raising the issue with the instructor, you may reach out to the Program Director or Chair and submit a written request explaining why you believe this piece of academic work should be reassessed.